 The Northern Earls were prominent before, not during and after the Battle of Hastings.

-This pack contains the Earl Morcar and a 25mm round MDF base.
+This pack contains Earl Edwin and a 25mm round MDF base.
 Miniature supplied unpainted and will need some assembly.

 Made from resin ⚠ This is not a toy.
 Warning: Avoid breathing dust.
 Harmful.